Keto Sweet Potato Casserole

 Are sweet potatoes keto?

-My low carb “sweet potato” casserole delivers the same creamy, slightly sweet base and that buttery, nutty topping everyone expects from the classic dish.
-Each serving has just 7 grams of total carbs and 2 grams net carbs, making it easy to enjoy even if you’re strict keto or watching your carbs.
+My “sweet potato” casserole delivers the same creamy, slightly sweet base and that buttery, nutty topping everyone expects from the classic dish.
+Each serving has just 7 grams of total carbs and 2 grams net carbs, making it easy to enjoy even if you’re watching your carbs closely.
 Plus, it’s naturally gluten-free and can easily be made dairy-free by swapping the butter and cream cheese for coconut oil and dairy-free alternatives.

 It’s one of those dishes that checks every box: nostalgic, indulgent, and holiday-table-worthy.
 You can even make it ahead of time to keep your Thanksgiving prep stress-free.
-Trust me, this keto sweet potato casserole might just steal the spotlight from the turkey this year.
+Trust me, this casserole will steal the spotlight from the turkey this year.

 Keto Sweet Potato Casserole Ingredients